linkhuang1206/MSE1065_LinkeHuang_1004448528/README.md

 https://doi.org/10.1038/s41929-018-0142-1
 More detailed information and associated codes are inluded in the GitHub page of the work, available at:
 https://github.com/ulissigroup/GASpy_manuscript
-The data contains the crystal structure info and the adsorption info of 23,141 adsorption sites from 1,499 intermetallic crystal for hydrogen evolution reaction(HER)
+The data contains the crystal structure info and the adsorption info of 22,675 adsorption sites from 995 intermetallic crystal for hydrogen evolution reaction(HER)

 ## Featurization
-The dataset are to be featurzied by crystal structure(lattice vectors, atomic position), adsorption site atom & associate neigbour list and the elements are to be featurized by atomic number,electronegativity and the # of the atoms of the element coordinated with the adsorbate.
-Depending on the availability of comupational resources, the feature might be further simplified.
+The dataset are to be featurzied by 1. bulk compositional information based on the alloy module, 2. adsorption site atom & associate neigbour list and the elements(encoded by atomic number, electronegativity and the coordination number).

-The goal of this project would be to develop a classfication model that can predict whether the material can have a near_optimal adsorption energy(-0.37eV to -0.17eV), and the result would be validated by comparing with the identified near-optimal surfaces.
+The goal of this project would be to develop a regression model that can predict the adsorption energy of the material(-0.37eV to -0.17eV) from the feature.